Strategies for Safety and Solidarity: Understanding protection through creativity in South Sudan and Colombia

 • Strengthen community capacity for self-analysis and project collaboration through training in participatory research.

-The overarching goal of the project is to facilitate an exchange of knowledge and experiences which enhances community capacities for UCP in the region and beyond.
+The overarching goal of the project was to facilitate an exchange of knowledge and experiences which enhances community capacities for UCP in the region and beyond.

 RESEARCH TEAM